Executive Psychologist, Confidante, & Strategic Advisor

 The Pleasure & The Pain

+You already know this.
 Assessing problems from a single angle yields incomplete, and often inaccurate, assumptions.
+It lowers the ROI on our effort.
 Most outcomes in business and life result from a series of interactions and dependencies rather than dichotomous taxonomies and linear correlations.
-You know this.
 But sometimes it’s easier to focus on only one area of excellence when we’re tired.
-Sometimes, trying to account for all factors of excellence is exhausting.

 The upside is that when we understand that variables intersect, we don’t have to improve everything to achieve growth.
 The layers build on each other, creating multiple positive feedback loops, and over time, upleveling the entire system.

-Personal excellence = cohesive identity, wellness, fulfillment, managing expectations, and maintaining boundaries.
+Personal excellence = identity, peace, wellness, fulfillment.
 What we don’t need is pressure to try harder or to have more self-discipline.

 Organizational excellence = awareness of cascades, tough decisions when there are often no “right” answers